 IASSW recognises that there is and should be no difference in value and importance among any languages and all languages on this earth should be treated equally, regardless of the number of their users, not to mention to Articles 2 of Universal Declaration of Human Rights and International Covenant on Civil and Political Rights.
 Considering (1) the real nature of social work and IASSW whose mission is to devote itself to the promotion of social work education, (2) the IASSW historical development, (3) our membership distribution, and (4) the practicality for the organizational operation, IASSW adopted the following language policy for the time being in the board meeting, Washington, D.C., 13.
 July 2005 (Revised in the board meeting, Toronto, 11.
 July, 2007).

-IASSW have four official languages: English, French, Spanish and Japanese.
+IASSW have four official languages: English, French, Chinese (simplified), Spanish and Japanese.
 These are the languages the majority number of IASSW member schools belongs to.
 However, English is the dominant one due to both lack of financial and human resources.

 The aim is to translate all important documents into the four official languages.
 The following three documents: Ethics in Social Work: Statements of Principles, Global Definition of Social Work and Global Standards for Social Work Education and Trainingare now published by Sage as a comprehensive book in English, Spanish and French.
 It is a joint IASSW and IFSW production.
 All IASSW members receive a copy of the publication.

 The three documents will be translated into Japanese and published separately.
 This is a joint project with the Japanese Association of Schools of Social Work.
 It will be distributed to all Japanese members and everybody else who express an interest.